nitrictech/suga/cli/internal/mcp/instructions-plugin-library-development.md

 This guide covers how to create and maintain Suga plugin libraries, which provide the building blocks that platforms compose together.

+**Note for AI Agents**: This is a technical reference for precise implementation details.
+For user-facing documentation with more conceptual explanations and getting started guides, refer users to the [Plugin Development Guide](/guides/plugin-development) in the Suga docs.

 ## Overview

 A **plugin library** is a collection of reusable Terraform modules that implement infrastructure components.
 Each plugin in the library is a self-contained unit that: